jdamata/terraform-provider-sonarqube/README.md

 To compile the provider, run `make`.
 This will install the provider into your GOPATH.

 In order to run the full suite of Acceptance tests, run `make -i testacc`.
-These tests require Docker to be installed on the machine that runs them, and do not create any remote resources.
+These tests require Docker to be installed on the machine that runs them.
+The tests do not create any remote resources.

 ```sh
 $ make -i testacc